IbrahimElshafey/LocalResumableFunction/README.md

 With resumable function you can write this scenario like below:
-Just a few lines of codes that tells what system do.
+Just a few lines of codes that tells what happen!
 ``` C#
 [ResumableFunctionEntryPoint("ClientOnboardingWorkflow.StartClientOnboardingWorkflow")]
 internal async IAsyncEnumerable<Wait> StartClientOnboardingWorkflow()